-Shane Claiborne, the author of many books, including Jesus For President, says that the Trinity tells us that God is a "holy community."
+Shane Claiborne says that the Trinity tells us that God is a "holy community."
 Many of us grew up in households and cultures that encouraged us to think of ourselves as lone rangers, as people who can handle life on our own.
 We in this land often speak of "selfmade men" and "self-made women."
 If we take the Trinity seriously, we see that even God needs others.
 The Father needs the Son, and the Son needs the Spirit, the Spirit needs both the Father and the Son.
 I don't think we can say that God is needy, but we can say that even God needs community.
 Even God is vulnerable enough to know that God isn't a lone-ranger God.